How to Claim a Tax Refund Against Losses?

 In the case of back losses, some additional information may be required for self-assessment.
 You just need to fill in the extra information regarding the earlier year and the amount of loss to be subtracted while calculating the net income of the early years.

-You have to sign up first digital VAT.
-To make an account, you’ll need an email, government user id and password and VAT registration number.
+You have to sign up first for digital VAT.
+To make an account, you’ll need an email, government user ID and password, and VAT registration number.
 Other details will depend on your business as you’ll need a Unique Taxpayer Reference and company registration number; NIC if you are a sole trader.

 Here is the process you need to go through to claim trading losses with HMRC: